amized/react-sequencer/README.md

 #### `steps: Array` [required]

-Pass an array of tuples that configures the ordered steps of the sequence and their transition times.
+Pass an array of tuples that defines the steps of the sequence and their transition times.

 ```javascript
 withSequencer({